Marmelodov/PromptCrafter-API/README.md

 ## OpenAPI Specification

-The OpenAPI (Swagger) file provides a machine-readable description of the API for use with tools, code generators, and developer portals.
+The OpenAPI (Swagger) file provides a machine-readable description of the API to be used with tools, code generators, and developer portals.

 - **File:** [`/openapi/openapi.yaml`](./openapi/openapi.yaml)
 - **Use cases:**